Mintysalts/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

  <h3> 3.
 Going into our VMs </h3>

   -  A couple things to talk about this next step,
-       - We're going to mostly use VM1, VM2, and VM1-nsg in this tutorial
+       - We're going to mostly use VM1, VM2, and VM1-nsg in this showcase
        - VM1-nsg is VM1's firewall that we will configure to our liking
 ![Screenshot 2024-07-24 215259 r](https://github.com/user-attachments/assets/b80e119c-fb1e-4fd9-a8d8-0631b524edaf)